GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 BRIAN: Yeah, so on that note, like, you know, no matter where you're planning on running Kubernetes longterm, and I think one of the big advantages of Kubernetes is that, you know, it gives you some consistency to environment for running your software, so you can run it in multiple different cloud providers.
 You can run it on your own machines.
 You can run it on your laptop.
 You know, so you can run the same system in a lot of different places, but if you're kind of, like, trying to decide whether or not this is something you even want to spend the time on, doing your first experiments in Google Container Engine is just so much easier to tell whether you even care about Kubernetes, like, whether you want to spend the time to set it up on your own stuff.
 MARK: Yup.
 BRIAN: So I'd highly recommend that no matter where you plan on deploying.
 MARK: Yeah, I agree 100%.
 I've seen more than a few people do that, and yeah, one of the lovely things about Kubernetes is that you can pick it up and move it, which is great, so.
-While we would love for you to stay on Google Cloud Platform, we understand that people have needs.
+While we would love for you to stay on Google Cloud, we understand that people have needs.
 That's fair enough.
 But yeah, it's just such an easy process to get, you know, three or four nodes spun up and start deploying things and get playing with it.
 It's great.
 FRANCESC: Yeah, and for me, one of the things that I really like is Kubernetes is something that I really like to play with.
 Like, I know that there's some people that are already using it in production.
 For our demo, the Google Cloud Spin, we're using it in production, which is cool, but for me right now it's just like, I'm learning the concepts and playing with it, and--and the good thing's that the pricing for Kubernetes, if you just want, like--not for Kubernetes, sorry.
 For Container Engine, up to five hosts, which is a decent amount of hosts already, is zero, so you don't pay anything, so, like, basically, if you want to play with it, you can create your cluster quite easily, get your machines running, and then start playing with it not paying anything.
 BRIAN: So let me--I'll add a little bit there.
 You don't pay anything for Container Engine itself.
 You do still pay for the virtual machines that you're running the nodes on.
 FRANCESC: Yeah, which might be running--yeah, then you get to choose how big or small your machines you want, like we discussed in previous podcasts, previous episode, yeah.